tavily-ai/tavily-python/docs/docs/python-sdk/tavily-search/getting-started.md

 ```
 This is how you get accurate and concise answers to questions, in one line of code.
 Perfect for usage by LLMs!

+This snippet shows you how to set up a Tavily Hybrid RAG Client and connect it to a MongoDB database to perform a simple Hybrid RAG query!
+For more information on how to set up your

 ## 📝 License

 This project is licensed under the terms of the MIT license.